nmadhire/json-wikipedia-dbspotlight/README.md

 	./scripts/convert-xml-dump-to-json.sh [en|it] wikipedia-dump.xml.bz wikipedia-dump.json[.gz]

-produces in `wikipedia-dump.json` the JSON version of the dump ([here you can find an example](https://dl.dropboxusercontent.com/u/4663256/tmp/json-wikipedia-sample.json)).
+produces in `wikipedia-dump.json` the JSON version of the dump.
 Each line of the file contains an article of dump encoded in JSON.
-Each JSON line can be deserialized in an [Article](http://sassicaia.isti.cnr.it/javadocs/json-wikipedia/it/cnr/isti/hpc/wikipedia/article/Article.html) object, which represents an
+Each JSON line can be deserialized in an **Article** object, which represents an
 _enriched_ version of the wikitext page.
-The Article object contains:

-  * the title (e.g., Leonardo Da Vinci);
-  * the wikititle (used in Wikipedia as key, e.g., Leonardo\_Da\_Vinci);
-  * the namespace and the integer namespace in the dump;
-  * the timestamp of the article;
-  * the type, if it is a standard article, a redirection, a category and so on;
-  * if it is not in English the title of the correspondent English Article;
-  * a list of  tables that appear in the article ;
-  * a list of lists that  that appear in the article ;
-  * a list  of internal links that appear in the article;
-  * a list of external links that appear in the article;
-  * if the article  is a redirect, the pointed article;
-  * a list of section titles in the article;
-  * the text of the article, divided in paragraphs (PLAIN, no wikitext);
-  * the categories and the templates of the articles;
-  * the list of attributes found in the templates;
-  * a list of terms highlighted in the article;
-  * if present, the infobox.

 #### Usage ####